yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_alter_table.md

 ## Synopsis

-`ALTER TABLE` changes or redefines one or more attributes of a table.
+Use the `ALTER TABLE` statement to change the definition of an existing table.

 ## Syntax